 The need and reason behind creating shoujo may be actually very simple: women and young girls finally becoming the main characters, when previously their daily struggles and romantic interests which were usually omitted were put in the spotlight providing the enjoyment and fulfillment.

-Ever since the 1970s, shoujo manga has been evolving, both in terms of style and narrative.
-It is believed that the most important characteristic of shoujo manga is that it contains non-offensive and romantic content.
+Ever since the 1970s, shoujo genre has been evolving, both in terms of style and narrative.
+It is believed that the most important characteristic of shoujo genre is that it contains non-offensive and romantic content.

 What are the most (in)famous tropes?
 Is shoujo really so simple?

 Many believe that shoujo is only about high school romance, and that only girls like it.
 However, that is not true, and moreover, it is not only girls who can enjoy watching shoujo anime; everyone can.
 Nowadays there have been attempts at dissociating shoujo from its original meaning "girl", in order to attract male readership.
 Shoujo can cover a variety of subjects that are not primarily romantic.
 For example Natsume Yuujinchou does not have much romance, if any at all.
 There's also Ore Monogatari!!, which actually focuses on a boy's feelings and insecurities.